Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Oktober 2025 23.32.49 UTC
+- WIB: Selasa, 7 Oktober 2025 00.25.01 UTC
-- WITA: Selasa, 7 Oktober 2025 00.32.49 UTC
+- WITA: Selasa, 7 Oktober 2025 01.25.01 UTC
-- WIT: Selasa, 7 Oktober 2025 01.32.49 UTC
+- WIT: Selasa, 7 Oktober 2025 02.25.01 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

 Kategori: friendship